armchairancap/xx-tribler-haven/README.md

 Haven provides privacy to Tribler users (and vice versa):

 - You don't have to use Tor to privately obtain Magnet links.
 As Tribler doesn't use Tor either, it's a Tor-free experience
-- All chats are private and confidential (Post-Quantum End-to-End Encryption mixed with xx Network's cMixx mixnet)
+- All chats are private and confidential (Post-Quantum Cryptography and End-to-End Encryption with messages mixed using xx Network's cMixx mixnet)
 - Your Haven identity is private and no registration is required
-- There's no telemetry, adds or anything like that
+- There's no telemetry, ads or anything like that
-- Gratis & open source
+- Gratis & permissive Open Source code

 #### Simplify copy-paste operations